ccheshirecat/volant/docs/guides/interactive-mode.md

 ## How the proxy works

-When a plugin exposes an action (via its manifest) that returns a proxied URL or starts a long-lived tunnel, the engine:

-1. Resolves the manifest (`/api/v1/plugins/{plugin}/actions/{action}` or VM-scoped equivalent).
-2. Forwards the request to the agent running inside the microVM.
-3. Streams the response (HTTP/WebSocket/SSE) back to the caller, without ever exposing the microVM’s private IP.
+When a plugin exposes an interactive endpoint, it documents it in the manifest (either via an `actions` helper or by referencing an OpenAPI/WebSocket schema).
+The control plane simply forwards requests to the agent running inside the microVM and streams the response back to the caller without ever exposing the microVM’s private IP.

-Plugins can register actions such as “open DevTools”, “start remote desktop”, or “expose debugger session”.
-From the engine perspective, they are just HTTP proxies.
+Plugins can attach helpers such as “open DevTools”, “start remote desktop”, or “expose debugger session”.
+The engine treats these as transparent HTTP/WebSocket proxies.

 ---

 ## CLI workflow

-The engine CLI provides a generic action surface:
+Legacy builds of the CLI expose a generic action surface:

 ```bash
 # Invoke a plugin action against a VM runtime